-Congratulations on the NPR Team for producing its first narrative 360° video/audio story "The Last Two Percent: Waiting For Power in Puerto Rico"
+Congratulations to the NPR Team for producing its first narrative 360° video/audio story

 The Cornell Bioacoustics Research Program is offering a one-week integrated sound recording and analysis workshop for researchers and serious amateurs interested in wildlife sounds, 9 – 16 June 2018 at San Francisco State University’s Sierra Nevada Field Campus in the Tahoe National Forest near Calpine, CA. The workshop provides a solid foundation in bioacoustic principles, audio technology, field techniques, and analysis software and methods, for the beginner and experienced investigator alike.